Annapurna circuit and Tilicho lake with Mesokunda pass

 • Max Altitude1340m

-The Kathmandu Besishahar is 185km. long road which is lead by the Prithivi Highway up to Dumre and connected by Bhanubhakta Highway to Besishar.
-We follow the Trishuli River up to Mugling and after we cross the Mugling we follow the Marshyangdi River along with the view of Annapurna massif, Ganesh Himal and Manaslu.
-We can have chance to see the adventure of rafting floating over Trishuli River.
-We change our vehicle at Besishahar then travel by local jeep about 35km to Tal or Dharapani
+The Kathmandu Besishahar is 185km.
+The long road led by the Prithvi Highway up to Dumre and connected by the Bhanubhakta Highway to Besishar.
+We follow the Trishuli River up to Mugling and after we cross the Mugling we follow the Marshyangdi River along with the view of Annapurna massif, Ganesh Himal, and Manaslu.
+We can have a chance to see the adventure of rafting floating over the Trishuli River.
+We change our vehicle at Besishahar and then travel by local jeep about 35km to Tal or Dharapani

-The recent under construction road condition is quite narrow & graveled between Besishahar and Manang.
-Sometimes you may need to change your vehicles several times cause landslides and other circumstances. (as well as the bumpy road may make your trip slightly bore.)
+The recent under-construction road condition is quite narrow & graveled between Besishahar and Manang.
+Sometimes you may need to change your vehicles several times cause of landslides and other circumstances.
+(Also the bumpy road may make your trip slightly boring.)

 • Accommodation Lodge